Eyongtarh/Eyongtarh-Tennis-Club/README.md

 This site is deployed to GitHub pages.
 Theprocedure is viz:
 - Go to GitHub repository and click on Settings.
 - At the left side, click on pages.
-- At the source section drop-down menu, select the Master Branch
+- At the source section drop-down menu, select the Main Branch
 - At this point, click save, the page will be automatically refreshed.
 - A link will be available and indicate the successful deployment.
 - If not , refresh the page.